-- (2) The long position in shares held by Pzena Investment Management, LLC includes 513,000 shares held in dual capacities as Investment manager and Beneficial owner. - (3) The long position in shares held by Citigroup Inc. is held in the capacities of Interest of corporation controlled (31,094,991 shares) and Approved lending agent (274,875,204 shares).
+- (1) The long position in shares held by Pzena Investment Management, LLC includes 513,000 shares held in dual capacities as Investment manager and Beneficial owner. - (2) The long position in shares held by Citigroup Inc. is held in the capacities of Interest of corporation controlled (1,982,403 shares) and Approved lending agent (292,940,253 shares).
+The short position is held in the capacity of Interest of corporation controlled.

-Save as disclosed above, to the best of the Directors' knowledge, information and belief, having made all reasonable enquiry, as at 31 December 2021, no other person (other than a Director or Chief Executive of the Company) had an interest or short position in the shares or underlying shares of the Company which would fall to be disclosed to the Company and the Stock Exchange under the provisions of Divisions 2 and 3 of Part XV of the SFO, or recorded in the register required to be kept by the Company under section 336 of the SFO.
+Save as disclosed above, to the best of the Directors' knowledge, information and belief, having made all reasonable enquiry, as at 31 December 2022, no other person (other than a Director or Chief Executive of the Company) had an interest or short position in the shares or underlying shares of the Company which would fall to be disclosed to the Company and the Stock Exchange under the provisions of Divisions 2 and 3 of Part XV of the SFO, or recorded in the register required to be kept by the Company under Section 336 of the SFO.